daytonamelia/Demultiplex/Assignment-the-first/Answers.md

         # check if indexes are valid indexes

-        if index1 is in index_dict or doesnt pass lowest_qscore:
+        if index1 is not in index_dict or doesnt pass lowest_qscore:

             write read1 with index headers to R1_unknown

             write read2 with index headers to R2_unknown

-        elif index2 is in index_dict or doesnt pass lowest_qscore:
+        elif index2 is not in index_dict or doesnt pass lowest_qscore:

             write read1 with index headers to R1_unknown